-Current Findings - State Compliance
+Prior Finding Not Repeated - State Compliance

-Finding No. 05-1 Allocation of Joint Administrative Expenses
+Finding No. 06-1 Allocation of Joint Administrative Expenses

-The management for the Judges' Retirement System (JRS) and the General Assembly Retirement System (GARS) have not performed any documented review or evaluation of the allocation of joint administrative expenses of the two systems for several years.
+The management for the Judges' Retirement System (JRS) and the General Assembly Retirement System (GARS) had not performed any documented review or evaluation of the allocation of joint administrative expenses of the two systems for several years.

 During our testing of joint administrative expenses, we noted the board of trustees for JRS and GARS approved an allocation of joint administrative expenses of 60% for JRS and 40% for GARS.
-It was indicated by management the allocation percentages were initially based upon the number of members and annuitants in each of the systems.
+It was indicated by management that the allocation percentages were initially based upon the number of members and annuitants in each of the systems.
 The allocation is an agreed-upon percentage that is voted on and approved by the board of trustees of both of the systems each year.
 The methodology of using the number of members and annuitants to allocate costs has not been reviewed by management for several years to determine if it continues to be a valid allocation base, or if some other methodology, such as employees' time, or benefit payments would be a more accurate allocation base.

 We recomputed the joint administrative cost allocation for the two systems using the actual number of members and annuitants for each system over the five years ended June 30, 2005.
 Based on our recalculation the allocation of joint administrative expenses would be 73% allocable to JRS and 27% allocable to GARS.
-Using our recalculation, GARS would have reduced their reimbursement of joint administrative expenses by \$87,589 for fiscal year 2005, and JRS would have increased their reimbursement by the same amount.